breezedu/TrainYolo2RecognizeMyself/README.md

-# YOLOv8 Self Recognition Project
+# YOLO Self Recognition Project

 This project demonstrates how to train a YOLOv8 model to recognize yourself in real-time using Python, OpenCV, and the Ultralytics YOLOv8 framework.